Courses Offered

 Description: Evaluators are frequently in evaluation situations in which they are collecting data through multiple methods, often both qualitative and quantitative.
 Too often, however, these study components are conducted and reported independently, and do not maximize the explanation building that can occur through their integration.

-The purpose of this course is to sensitize evaluators to the opportunities in their work for designing and implementing mixed methods, and to be more intentional in the ways that they design their studies to incorporate both qualitative and quantitative approaches.
+The purpose of this course is to sensitize evaluators to the opportunities in their work for designing and implementing mixed methods, and to be more intentional in the ways that they design and implement their studies to incorporate both qualitative and quantitative approaches.
 The course will begin with an overview of the issues involved with mixed-methods research, highlighting the accolades and the criticisms of integrating approaches.
 The course will then focus on the research questions and evaluation situations that are conducive for mixed-methods, and the variety of designs that are possible (e.g., parallel mixed methods that occur at the same time and are integrated in their inference; sequential designs in which one method follows another chronologically, either confirming or disconfirming the findings, or providing further explanation).
 A key focus of the course will be on strategies for implementing mixed-methods designs, as well as analyzing and reporting data, using examples from the instructor’s work and those offered by course participants.
-The course will be highly interactive, with ample time for participants to work on ways of applying the course to their own work.
-Participants will work in small groups on an example that will carry through the two days of the course.
+The course will be highly interactive, with ample time for participants to discuss how the course can be applied to their own work.
+Participants will work in small groups on an example that will carry through the three days of the course.

 Participants will be sent materials prior to the course as a foundation for the method.